mohkoh19/GPSL/README.md

-# GPSL
+# Parallel Split Learning with Global Sampling

-Parallel Split Learning with Global Sampling
+*Code will be published soon*